UESTC-nnLab/UNSoL/README.md

 ## ***The first end-to-end unsupervised learning framework for moving infrared small target detection***

-This project is the implementation of our paper **Unsupervised Self-optimization Learning for Moving Infrared Small Target Detection (under review)**.
+This project is the implementation of our paper **Unsupervised Self-optimization Learning for Moving Infrared Small Target Detection (under review)**. `The complete code will be made publicly available upon acceptance of the paper.`